Block I · Foundations of Knowledge & Reasoning · Day 011 / 180

 | Many social-priming effects | Contested | Some concept-priming results failed to replicate; Kahneman publicly warned the field. |

-The lesson is not “biases are not real.”
+The lesson is not that “biases are not real.”
 It is that the robust ones tend to be the ones with a mechanism, which sets up the most interesting development of all.

 The peace treaty: biases as an optimally lazy mind